juangduque/django-mailchimp-sync/readme.md

 This is an application to sync your contacts with a csv file as input.
 Additionally you can also download your contact in .csv format too.
 This synchronization only works with the fields contained in the csv file passed as [input data](https://docs.google.com/spreadsheets/d/1Zg9C68SxuiZjzsj_Ym5Qh_G-FepfHTfCK0bKyMWLseA/edit#gid=566210249) due to limitations discussed later.
 I recommend using the files that exist in the csv_loader_files folder.
 One is the entire file, the other is a slice of this used for test.

+### Video demo
+click in the following [link](https://www.loom.com/share/e0f58565207a4eacbf9418c9018179da) to see a video demo of the application.

 ### About the project
 The application was made in Django (Python) and Bootstrap with some dinamic properties in the html templates.